enormandeau/space_is_money/README.md

 #### The Manual
 **ncdu**'s manual can be found here: [https://dev.yorhel.nl/ncdu/man](https://dev.yorhel.nl/ncdu/man) but, frankly, pretty much all you need to know is covered here or in the interactive help menu.

+## License
+This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/.